 ShipBob, for example, offers several different packaging options and partners, so you can design a custom box or poly mailer with inserts that will delight customers.

 Subscription order management

-For most DTC brands, customer acquisition costs are high.
-That’s why it’s important to consider ways to keep customers hooked and coming back for more.
+For most DTC health, beauty, and wellness brands, customer acquisition costs are high.
+That’s why it’s important to consider ways to keep customers coming back for more.

-Many health, beauty, and wellness brands offer products that customers are going to use, run out of, and need more — think foods and beverages, dental hygiene, acne treatment, deodorants, vitamins, and more.
+Many health, beauty, and wellness brands sell products that customers are going to use up and eventually need more of — think foods and beverages, dental hygiene, acne treatment, deodorants, vitamins, and more.

-By partnering with a 3PL that offers a network of fulfillment centers, you have the option to split inventory across multiple locations.
+By partnering with a 3PL that offers a large network of strategically-located fulfillment centers, you have the option to distribute inventory across multiple locations.

 “As we’ve grown internationally and in our general order volume, we’ve seen satisfaction go up.
 ShipBob was a key player and significant partner in helping manage what became unmanageable when we were shipping orders out ourselves.”

 ShipBob operates an international fulfillment network, and can ship orders to all countries where the major shipping carriers deliver to.
 You can even store stock within the UK, EU, Australia, and Canada to further reduce shipping costs and lead times.